awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.md

 # Amazon Aurora Database Log Files<a name="USER_LogAccess"></a>

-You can view, download, and watch database logs using the Amazon RDS console, the AWS Command Line Interface \(AWS CLI\), or the Amazon RDS API\.
-Viewing, downloading, or watching transaction logs is not supported\.
+You can view, download, and watch database logs using the AWS Management Console, the AWS Command Line Interface \(AWS CLI\), or the Amazon RDS API\.
+Viewing, downloading, or watching transaction logs isn't supported\.

 For engine\-specific information, see the following:
 + [MySQL Database Log Files](USER_LogAccess.Concepts.MySQL.md)